Un1xG0d/StarStream/README.md

 You will also need to create a [Gmail app password](https://myaccount.google.com/apppasswords) to send the latest dashboard URL to yourself when the app is started.

+If you want to capture images from the NOAA satellites, you will also need an API key for the [N2YO API](https://www.n2yo.com/login/register/).

 Once you have these, create a `.env` file in the root project directory and populate it with your personal tokens:
 ```
 GMAIL_ADDRESS=example@gmail.com
 GMAIL_APP_PASSWORD=xxxxxxxxxxxxxxxxxxx
+N2YO_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxx
 NGROK_AUTHTOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 OPENAI_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```